Distracted deniers: the new profile of a distracted driver

 The data that we have collected from our connections to more than 15 million drivers each month, has given us unique insights in to not only how people behave behind the wheel, but what those behaviors cost.
 As April is officially National Distracted Driving Awareness Month, we see this as a great moment to help educate ‘Distracted Deniers’ on the massive risk that their negligent behavior poses to themselves as well as fellow drivers.

-Taking on the challenge of solving big problems like distracted driving is exactly is why we were created in the first place.
+Identifying and combating different types of distracted driving was why we were created in the first place.
 With the combination of Arity’s exceptional heritage and innovative spirit, we have a unique ability to identify and quantify driving data at scale.
 Our unparalleled capability to evaluate and understand driving behavior through data is at a deeper level than anyone else in the industry, enabling us to validate both the depth and impact of distracted driving today in a totally new way.

 The benefits of quantifying the risks of distracted driving will allow us to help our customers price services accurately and more importantly, report this information back to consumers to encourage safer driving habits.
 These insights on driver behavior are available through Arity’s Driver Score, which analyzes driving behavior, including phone handling, to measure a drivers’ relative risk.